scgerkin/C964_Capstone/paper/paper.md

 ## Evaluation Plan
 The application will be evaluated and verified for acceptance in a combination of methods.

 - The prediction model will be evaluated for classification accuracy from validation and testing data that has been separated from all training.
-This evaluation will involve plotting the confusion values of true positive rates vs the false positive rates for individual diagnostic labels.
+This evaluation will involve plotting the confusion values of true-positive rates vs the false-positive rates for individual diagnostic labels.
 - The REST API will be tested and monitored for load by issuing expected traffic requests to the API.
 The results of these tests will be used to adjust the server instance, auto-scaling settings, and resiliency of the API.
 - The front-end application will undergo end-user acceptance testing to validate the application meets the specifications and requirements created by `COMPANY_NAME` for usability.

 ## Resources and Costs

 ### Programming Environment
-The following environments are to be used for development and deployment of the final project.
+The following environments are to be used for the development and deployment of the final project.
 This is not meant to be a complete list and a full environment list will be available in the final source code.
 All tools listed below are open-source software.
 Licensing fees may apply, but are the responsibility of `COMPANY_NAME`.
 - Python 3.7.9
 - Anaconda 4.9.1
 - Docker 19.03.13
 - Node.js 12.16.3

 ### Environment Costs
 Each instance of the full server application will reside on an AWS EC2 a1.xlarge instance.
 On-demand pricing in the US-EAST1 region is \$0.102 per hour.
 2 servers are to be online at all times to maintain availability, costing a total of \$1787.04 per year.
 This can be discounted by 60% by purchasing reserved instances for these servers, bringing the yearly cost for both servers down to \$714.82.
 Additional costs will be incurred for additional on-demand servers during peak traffic hours.
-This is expected to be an average of 30 hours per week, adding an additional \$160 to \$480 year.
+This is expected to be an average of 30 hours per week, adding an additional \$160 to \$480 per year.

 This makes the combined environment cost for maintenance approximately \$2,000 to $2,300 per year.